 - The Pension Fund's Unaudited Statement of Accounts were presented to the Pension Fund Committee at its meeting on 30 May 2019 and the Regulatory and Audit Committee, as part of the Council's overall unaudited Statement of Accounts, on 21 May 2019.
-At that stage, the audit of the accounts had not commenced. - Subject to the satisfactory resolution of the normal audit processes, we anticipate that Grant Thornton will provide an unqualified opinion on the Pension Fund's financial statements.
-The Accounts are attached as Appendix 1, the changes since the draft document was presented to this Committee are highlighted in the document.
-Representatives from Grant Thornton will provide an update on their findings at the meeting as detailed in the draft Audit Findings Report, see Appendix 2.
+At that stage, the audit of the accounts had not commenced. - At the Pension Fund Committee meeting on 26 July 2019 and the Regulatory and Audit Committee on 30 July 2019, the accounts and Grant Thornton's draft Audit Findings Report were presented.
+At that stage the audit was still in progress;